Zeldaboy14/OBJEX2--Blender-2.78b-/README.md

 # OBJEX2 (Blender 2.78b)
-Object EXtended version of the wavefront OBJ format, specifically tailored for binary Z64 Rom Hacking Export from Blender to .objex, to be used with z64convert to produce binaries for use in Zelda64 modding.
+Object EXtended version of the wavefront OBJ format, specifically tailored for binary Z64 Rom Hacking.

+Export from Blender to .objex, to be used with z64convert to produce binaries for use in Zelda64 modding.

 [Objex2 Wiki](https://github.com/CrookedPoe/io_export_objex/wiki)